ndbroadbent/thrml/README.md

 ### The "Water Flow" Effect

-The distance potential creates an energy landscape where:
+The **bidirectional distance potential** creates an energy landscape where:
-- Empty cells far from goal have low energy (neutral)
+- Computes distances from **both** start and goal
+- Cells on the optimal path between them get maximum reward
-- Active path cells close to goal have high energy (favorable)
+- Cells close to either endpoint also get bonuses
-- This creates a natural gradient guiding the sampler toward the goal
+- Creates a natural "corridor" from start to goal
-- Like water flowing downhill through channels!
+- Like water flowing through a channel from source to destination! 🌊

+This solves the key challenge: local sampling naturally follows the energy gradient from start, through the optimal corridor, to the goal.

 ### Sampling Strategy